jessepav/lacygoill-wiki-backup/bug/vim.md

 No error is raised, but `E117` should be raised if the function was local to the block.

----

-Related todo item:

-   > - At the script level, keep script variables local to the block they are
-   >   declared in?
-Need to remember what variables were declared and delete them
-   >   when leaving the block.

-Although, this one is dedicated to variables; not functions.

 Related issue: <https://github.com/vim/vim/issues/6498>

 ## ?